 Purchases made directly from www.MasteringTheMix.com will automatically sync your downloads and licenses to your online account.
 You can register your licenses bought from our authorized resellers in your account area to give you access to remote license deactivation and the latest installer download links.
 Click the 'Register Product' tab, enter your license into the box and click submit.
 You will find your license code and your installer download link listed under 'My products' after refreshing the tab.

-If you need help with problems or questions, and this help file does not provide an answer, please visit the FAQ page on our web site.
+If you need help with problems or questions, and this help file does not provide an answer, please visit the Help Center on our web site.